Episode 176: The Air and the Sea and the Land

 He wanted everything.

+The sky, the sea, the earth.
 Wanted to understand people, their bodies, their behaviors.

 In elementary school, he fell in love with Latin of all things.
+Loved the puzzle of it.

 It led him to French, and he loved French.
+He had never met anyone French.

 At every turn told to specialize by a well-intended teacher, by a guidance counselor just doing their job, he would politely decline.

-When he was finally forced to pick a major, while his advisors were pushing dentistry, He chose psychology.
+When he was finally forced to pick a major, while his advisors were pushing dentistry, he chose psychology.
+He figured people were the biggest subject of all.

-But the war came, and when recruiters came to campus talking about an initiative pushed by Eleanor Roosevelt that would train the Army Air Corps' first black pilots, he jumped at the chance.
+But the war came, and when recruiters came to campus talking about an initiative pushed by Eleanor Roosevelt that would train the Army Air Corps' first black pilots, He jumped at the chance.

 He already knew a lot about planes, used to hang out by an airfield near his house when he was a teenager.
+Sometimes he would convince the pilots to take him up and he'd ask them questions.

-After the war he went back to school to learn more things, ask more questions.
+He was interested in everything, and he wanted to learn about the sky.
+After the war, he went back to school to learn more things, ask more questions.

-He was tapped by the Air Force to work on a team identifying unknown soldiers, dead airmen and flight crews.
+He was tapped by the Air Force to work on a team identifying unknown soldiers, dead airmen, and flight crews.
+They hired him because he knew the planes and military methodologies.

-He went on to get a job as a speech therapist at a special school for Jewish kids who had struggled in public school.
+He went on to get a job as a speech therapist in a special school for Jewish kids who had struggled in public school.
+Some had learning disabilities or mental illness or came from abusive homes.

 Any number of conditions that got a kid labeled wayward back then.

-But when the people who had hired him learned just how much he knew, they had him work with all of the kids, even if they didn't need speech therapy.
+But when the people who had hired him learned just how much he knew, they had him work with all of the kids. even if they didn't need speech therapy.

 There were 37 students in the program.

 By the time he left three years later, he had been able to get all of them back in public school.
+He would say decades later, that achievement added 15 years to his life because it made him so happy.

 He said he could have lived the rest of his days just thinking about those kids.
+But there were bills to pay and more things to learn about.

 He heard they were desperate for air traffic controllers, were hiring ex-fighter pilots, so he applied.
+But they were only looking for white ones.

 He thought he could work at the Smithsonian.

 He had all sorts of experience, a broad education, any number of things he could do.
+Research, curation, acquisitions, administration.

 But they made him a guard, standing around telling people not to touch things.
+And on lunch breaks, or heading back home for the day.

-Walking down the marble steps as the sun dipped low behind the Lincoln Memorial, he would look out across the lawn to the Natural History Museum.
+Walking down the marble steps as the sun dipped low behind the Lincoln Memorial.
+He would look out across the lawn to the Natural History Museum.

 He wanted to be in there.

+He had learned about the sky and the war.
 He wanted to know about the earth and the sea.

 He thought if he could get in the door as a guard, maybe it would be like his other jobs.
+Someone would realize what he could do and let him do it.

-He sent it in his resume, but the captain of the guard at the museum sent it back to personnel with a note attached.
+But the captain of the guard at the museum sent it back to personnel with a note attached, telling them to stop sending all of these N-words.

 But that person and personnel had another job to fill.

-Lewis Purnell became an assistant to the paleontology department at the National Museum of Natural History in 1961.
+Louis Purnell became an assistant to the paleontology department at the National Museum of Natural History in 1961.
+He found it fascinating.

+But he found everything fascinating.
 And he was good at it.

 And he was determined to rise up in the department.
+But he was told he wasn't a specialist.

 He didn't have a graduate degree in the field.
+So he could only rise so far.

-and he found a nautiloid, one of the many hundreds of fossil specimens at the museum.
+One of the many hundreds of fossil specimens at the museum.

-He thought it was beautiful, and he loved this feeling that it brought out in him, that he was holding millions, hundreds of millions of years of history in his hands.
+He thought it was beautiful.
+And he loved this feeling that it brought out in him.

 He liked to think about how much the world changed over time, how the different eras laid out in their different strata had created different conditions for life to develop.

 But when he looked for the tag, to learn just when in the Paleozoic this particular nautiloid once swam, he found that the tag was incomplete.
+And that was pretty common.

-He went to the catalog, and he kept noticing all sorts of problems.
+Some specimens had no tags at all.
+He went to the catalog and he kept noticing all sorts of problems.

-He told his bosses, and they told him he shouldn't do that.
+So he set out to fix them.
+He told his bosses and they told him he shouldn't do that.

 It was too big of an undertaking.
+He wasn't a specialist.

-But for the next three years, in his off hours, he would scour the collection, enjoying the detective work of it all.
+But for the next three years, in his off hours he would scour the collection, enjoying the detective work of it all.

-tapping into skills he'd learned at the Library of Congress, using the penmanship he'd honed working for the military.
+And every night after work, he'd meticulously fill out the catalog cards, tapping into skills he'd learned at the Library of Congress, using the penmanship he'd honed working for the military.

-And during business hours, he learned about the Earth, and even the sea, assisting expeditions to every corner of the Atlantic, pulling up creatures from the ocean floor in the Caribbean, gathering sediment near the South Pole, on ships with no rope to separate the races.
+pulling up creatures from the ocean floor in the Caribbean, gathering sediment near the South Pole, on ships with no rope to separate the races.
+But there were still invisible ones at the museum.

-Even as he completed his catalog, even as it was published by the Smithsonian Institution's press, He was the only person without a graduate degree it had ever published.
+Even as he completed his catalog, even as it was published by the Smithsonian Institution's press, he was the only person without a graduate degree it had ever published.

-Even as his bosses had so warmed warmed up to the idea of him publishing that they managed to get their names in it.
+Even as his bosses had so warmed up to the idea of him publishing that they managed to get their names in it.

 And even as they assured him he was really going places in the museum, he was still an assistant.